skatejs/skatejs/CONTRIBUTING.md

 ### Documentation / website

-To document a package or work on the website, run `bolt dev`.
-This will start up a `webpack-dev-server` and you can dev as normal.
+To document a package or work on the website, run `bolt start`.
+This will startup a `webpack-dev-server` and you can dev as normal.

 ### Other commands